Minimise the Risk of Bike Theft

 Many bikes are taken to London for resale but others are traded locally or stripped for parts.

-Alert local pawn shops like Cash Converters, as well as the Saturday auction at Colchester livestock market, which sells 150 to 250 bikes each week.
-Tell Re-cycle in case it turns up there.
-Set up searches for your make/model of bike on Ebay and Gumtree and alert the police if it turns up; we advise against trying to meet the seller without back-up.
+Alert local pawn shops like Cash Converters as well as the Saturday auction at Colchester livestock market which sells up to 400 bikes each week.
+Tell Re-cycle n case it turns up there.
+Set up searches for your make/model of bike on Ebay and Gumtree and alert the police if it turns up; we advise against trying to meet the seller without having someone with you.
 Put a report and picture of your stolen bike on Facebook and Twitter and ask your friends to share it.

 Remember that once your bike has been stolen from home, the thief knows you are likely to get a new one.
 Go back to Plan A.

-Please advise us if any links go out of date.
+Please let us know if any links are out of date